by-student-2017/lammps_education_metal_win/potentials/meam/NiZr/readme.txt

 # There is no mention of d in NiZr in the paper.
 # There is no specific statement in the paper as to whether it is C(i-k-j).
 #-------------------------------------------------------------
+# Ref.: F. J. Cherne et al., LA-UR-03-0368.: https://www.osti.gov/servlets/purl/976517
+# We constructed the zirconium potential using fcc as the reference structure.
+# The use of an hcp reference structure is possible [16] but much more cumbersome.
+# The properties predicted by the MEAM potential are the same whether
+# we start with the hcp or fcc structures.
+#-------------------------------------------------------------

 Usage in lammps input
 #-------------------------------------------------------------